Confusing Self Assessment tax return terminology explained

 Income Tax is tax that's payable on an individual's income, which includes their taxable profit.
 Every individual can receive a certain amount of income tax-free each year; this is the Personal Allowance.
 You pay Income Tax on any income you receive in a tax year over and above your Personal Allowance.

 The Self Assessment tax return adds up all your taxable income and all the tax you’ve paid so far.
 The figure it generates is the amount of Income Tax you have to pay by 31st January.
-You may also have to make a payment on account on 31st July.
+You may also have to make a payment on account towards the next year’s tax bill on the same date, followed by a second payment on 31st July.

-National Insurance is a tax in all but name!
-It’s money that you pay to the government, which entitles you to receive certain state benefits, such as the State Pension.
+National Insurance is money you pay to the government that entitles you to receive certain state benefits, such as the State Pension.
 You pay National Insurance on certain kinds of income, such as salary from a job or earnings from a business, once this income goes above a certain level each year.
 National Insurance isn’t due on all kinds of income; you don’t pay it on dividends, for example.

 National Insurance is divided into different classes, depending on what kind of income you’re earning:

-- If you’re self-employed, you pay a flat weekly rate of National Insurance, called Class 2.
-At the moment, Class 2 National Insurance payments are usually paid twice a year via Direct Debit.
-For the 2014/15 tax year, you won’t need to include these payments on your Self Assessment tax return.
-However, from the 2015/16 tax year onwards, you will need to include your Class 2 National Insurance liability on your Self Assessment form and pay it through your tax return by the 31st January each year.
+- If you’re self-employed and your profits are high enough, you pay a flat weekly rate of National Insurance, called Class 2.
+You need to include your Class 2 National Insurance liability on your Self Assessment form and pay it through your tax return by 31st January each year.

-- If you earn a salary, you will need to pay Class 1 National Insurance.
-Your employer will automatically deduct Class 1 National insurance from your wages before you are paid, and will pass this amount on to HMRC.
+- If you earn a salary, you'll need to pay Class 1 National Insurance.
+Your employer will automatically deduct Class 1 National insurance from your wages before you're paid, and will pass this amount on to HMRC.
 You don’t have to put Class 1 National Insurance on your tax return because it's already been deducted from your wages and paid to HMRC by your employer.

 A capital asset is an asset that will be useful to your business over a long period of time (usually more than two years) and costs more than your usual day-to-day running costs.
 If your business purchases capital assets during the course of the accounting year, you will need to declare them on your Self Assessment tax return.